 A: This is not a problem.
 We can accommodate most CPAP machines.
 A cigarette-lighter type plug-in works best, but a regular household style plug-in will also work fine.

-A: Yes, but minimal.
+A: Yes.
 For your safety and comfort while aboard, you must be able to climb ladders and step up and down an 11″ rise.
-Angelique has ladders, not stairs, to get from above decks to below decks, from the big boat to the small boats to go ashore, and to get into the top bunk.
+Angelique has ladders (not stairs) to get from above decks to below decks, from the big boat to the small boats to go ashore, and to get into the top bunk.
 All ladders have wide treads and hand holds.
+Remember the deck is uneven when sailing as the boat tips (heels) with the wind.
+It is not suitable for the use of canes or walkers.

 A: Yes.
 Hamilton Marine in Rockland carries charts (only a landlubber calls it a map) of this area.
 For a lower tech option, we have free paper illustrations of our sailing area on which you may chart your cruise course.